cassidyschul/Home_Sales/README.md

 Next, the data was partitioned by the date_built column, stored in parquet format, and loaded into a temporary table.
 I measured and compared the query run time to that of the cached data.

-When comparing parquet and cache run times, the parquet run times were lower.
-This improvement is likely due to the partitioning of the parquet data, which enhances query execution speed.
+When comparing parquet and cache run times, the cache run times were lower.
+When comparing the parquet and uncache run times, the parquet run times were lower.